Bluesky at Home » Recipes » Desserts » How to Make the Easiest Lemon Tart

 Garnishing the Lemon Tarts

-Since our mint is coming back, I had plenty.
+Since our mint is coming back, I have plenty.
 Mint works so well in desserts, especially chocolate and lemon flavors.
 Raspberries are also one of my favorite dessert garnishes, like this Best Brownies with Raspberry Garnish recipe.

 I used one small mint leaf tucked into the whipped cream.
 I love the contrast of the green mint with the yellow lemon curd.